hudmarc/FFO-FishNet-Floating-Origin/README.md

 You should enable Teleport on your FOView's `NetworkTransform` if this is a problem you are encountering with your game.

 ### When should I use an `FOView` or an `FOObject`?

+For giant, immovable stuff like planets, don't use `FOObject` or `FOView`.
+This way they will exist in all stacked scenes, so that all players can view them and interact with them.

 The general rule is to use an `FOObject` for any NetworkObjects which:

 - Don't have a `NetworkTransform` component OR can't move far enough to cause a rebase